biocore/empress/README.md

 0.68)!

 We can fix this by checking the `Continuous values?` box (it shows up when a sequential or diverging color map is selected).
-Try doing that:
+Try doing that, and then click *Update* one last time for now:

 ![empress barplots: zoomed in on barplots: class coloring layer 1, bodysite layer 2, Viridis-continuous-colored confidence layer 3](docs/moving-pictures/img/empress_barplots_10.png)